NeuroTechSC/neurotechML/README.md

 ### **Data Issues**

 The dataset contains only 231 recordings in total, which is not ideal for training a robust machine learning model, and the distribution of phoneme training examples is not uniform, some phonemes have more representation than others.
 This limitation is a result of issues during the data collection process.
-It is important to note that the actual recordings included in the dataset are much longer than necessary for an effective ML model.
-However, with the chosen window size and step size, we can create more training examples to train a better and more robust model.
+It is important to note that the actual recordings included in the dataset are longer than necessary for an effective ML model.
+However, with the chosen window size and step size, we can create more training examples to train a better, more reactive and robust model.

 ### **Training Example Generation**
 | Phoneme       | Examples   |